-An annual cycling event that takes place in scenic British Columbia, Canada.
-This event is a must-attend for cyclists seeking a unique and challenging cycling experience.
+Sea2Sky Gravel Fondo (S2S) is an annual gravel cycling event that takes place in the breathtaking backdrop of the Sea2Sky Corridor and Greater Vancouver Region in Canada and is a must-attend for cyclists seeking a unique and challenging cycling experience.
 The routes feature gravel roads, singletrack trails, and steep climbs that showcase the natural beauty of British Columbia.
-The event is part of the Triple Crown Gravel Series and rated by Strambecco as one of the Best Gravel Events in the Northwest.

 Tri 1 Events, a premier event production company in British Columbia, produces the event.
-Tri 1 produces the popular Triple Crown of Gravel Series, which includes Sea2Sky and Kettle Mettle Dirty Fondo and the Cowichan Crusher Gravel Grinder.
+Tri 1 produces the popular Triple Crown of Gravel Series, which includes Sea2Sky Gravel Fondo and Kettle Mettle Dirty Fondoand the Cowichan Crusher Gravel Grinder.

 If you are looking for other best-in-class gravel events in Canada, check out Blue Mountains Gravel Fondo in Ontario which is part of the UCI Gravel World Series, as well as the Hell of the Great White North, the Belgian Waffle Ride British Columbia (BWR BC) from Monuments of Cycling and is part of its Quadrupel Crown of Gravel Series.

 For multi-disciplinary cyclists looking to fill out their calendar with premier events in Canada these road cycling events are worth looking into: RBC Gran Fondo Whistler and Gran Fondo Badlands from TransRockies and part its race Series.
 Both of these are considered to be some of the Best Road Cycling Events in the Northwest and Canada.